Piyush15072002/Password-Manager/README.md

 - `data.json` is the output generated file after a user saves a password and uses it to search the website

+## About Project

-#### Execute the `main.py` to run your project.
-This project also showcase Validation and Verification in form submission using messageBox of tkinter.
-Along with that, user can create their password or use the GENERATE PASSWORD button to get a strong password.
-Additional feature of the project is the SEARCHING functionality.
+- Execute the `main.py` to run your project.
+- This project also showcase Validation and Verification in form submission using messageBox of tkinter.
+- Along with that, user can create their password or use the GENERATE PASSWORD button to get a strong password.
+- Additional feature of the project is the SEARCHING functionality.
+The user can search for the website and get back their data like password, email, etc.

 ###### This mini project is developed to enhance learning and understanding of Python, TKinter, and advanced arguments.
 Anyone who wishes to explore and extend this project is welcome and I will happily add them as a collaborator.
 Thank you.